lydiadijkstra/personal_project_hp_mvp/README.md

     >> This API was created with the FastAPI Starter Kit from Mahmud Jewel. <<
 </p>
 <a href="https://github.com/MahmudJewel/fastapi-starter-boilerplate">
-    Klick here to create your own API with Mehmud's Starter Kit
+    Klick here to create your own API with Mahmud's Starter Kit
 </a>